technqvi/SMart-AI/Model-TF_DF/README.md

 # About
-* This project involves in building a model to make severity-level predictions of incident issues.
+* This project involves building a model to make predictions of severity-level on incident issues.
 * We apply  XGBoost to build model to predict severity level using Decision Forests on Tensorflow Framework .
-* It is binary classification , There are 2 classed 1=Critical and 0=Normal.
+* It is binary classification model, There are 2 classes such as 1=Critical and 0=Normal.
 * [Build Severity Incident Model By Keras DNN](https://github.com/technqvi/SMart-AI/tree/main/Model-TF_Keras/DNN-1-TF-KerasProcessing)